k-37/wren-is-playwright-experiment/README.md

     # Also download new browser binaries and their dependencies:
     npx playwright install --with-deps

-Run ESLint to statically analyze your code to quickly find problems:
+Run [ESLint](https://typescript-eslint.io/) to statically analyze your code to quickly find problems, using either of the commands:

+    npm run lint
     npx eslint tests/**

-Check formatting with Prettier:
+Check formatting with [Prettier](https://prettier.io/), using either of the commands:

+    npm run format
     npx prettier . --check

-Format all files with Prettier:
+Format all files with Prettier, using either of the commands:

+    npm run format:fix
     npx prettier . --write

 # Acknowledgements